aporeto-inc/gaia/doc/documentation.md

 ##### `advanced` `boolean`

-Defines if the parameter is an advanced one.
+Defines if the step is an advanced one.

 ##### `description` `string`

-Description of the paramerter.
+Description of the step.

 ##### `key` `string`

-Key identifying the parameter.
+Key identifying the step.

 ##### `longDescription` `string`

-Long explanation of the parameter.
+Long explanation of the step.

 ##### `name` `string`

-Name of the paramerter.
+Name of the step.

 ##### `parameters` [`[]uiparameter`](#uiparameter)